MANTRA-Chain/mantra-dex/contracts/incentive-manager/README.md

 Creating incentives is permissionless, and incentives can be perpetual.
 This means they can be expanded forever.
-Anyone can create an incentive by calling the `ManageIncentive` message with the `IncentiveAction::Fill` action and paying the incentive creation fee, which is sent to the Bonding Manager.
+Anyone can create an incentive by calling the `ManageIncentive` message with the `IncentiveAction::Fill` action and paying the incentive creation fee, which is sent to the Fee Collector.

 Users can decide to provide an identifier, which they can later use to top up or close the incentive.
 If no identifier is provided, the contract will generate one.